Visitor, Rector & Governors

 College Principal

-I have been Principal of St Chad's College since March 2016; prior to that, I was Vice-Principal and Tutor for 11 years.
+I have been Principal of St Chad's College since March 2016; prior to that, I was Vice-Principal and Senior Tutor for 11 years.

 My academic discipline is English Literature, with special interests in D.H.
 Lawrence, Post-Colonial Literature, and Theology and Literature.
 I lectured in the USA - in Washington State and Michigan for a number of years before returning to Durham to serve as Senior Tutor of St John's College and to teach in the English department.